stormearthandlava/stormearthandlava.github.io/blog/_posts/2024-06-21-history-ele-raid-buffs.md

 Greetings fellow Shamans,

-TODO: It's no question that one of the most controversial - and often memed about - aspects of Elemental Shaman in retail World of Warcraft is its lack of a raid buff or unique raid utility.
+It's no question that one of the most controversial - and often memed about - aspects of Elemental Shaman in retail World of Warcraft is its lack of a raid buff or unique raid utility.
-With the recent addition of {{Hunter's Mark}} to the game, Elemental Shaman stands as the lone specialization that lacks a raid buff or unique group utility
+With the recent addition of a Hunter's Mark](https://wowpedia.fandom.com/wiki/Hunter's_Mark) raid buff and the potential for Restoration Shamans to provide powerful utility with their Totemic hero tree in combination with [Ancestral Vigor](https://wowpedia.fandom.com/wiki/Ancestral_Vigor) Elemental now stands as the lone specialization that lacks a raid buff or unique utility.
-Today I want to discuss Elemental's long history as a raid buff provider
+Today I'll be discussing Elemental's long history as a raid buff provider in order to show how - for much of the game's life - we were an important and often required member of a raid team.

 # Vanilla WoW
-At its inception Shaman was a Horde-only hybrid class intended to do a mix of damage, healing, and providing buffs to a group.
+At its inception Shaman was a Horde-only hybrid class intended to bring a mix of damage, healing, and utility to a group.
 Shamans provided buffs in the form of totems represented by the 4 major Elements - Earth, Fire, Water, and Air.
 They could have 1 totem of each element active, and totem buffs didn't stack if multiple Shamans used the same totem.
 These buffs only applied to party members however, so many groups opted to bring multiple shamans per raid in order to buff multiple parties of players.